-- 1. At a meeting of students assembled at the team's request by the Program Administrator, the student comments are uniformly positive praising the program for its strengths. - 2.
+- 1. The Site Visit Team requested to meet with students in the program.
+The Program Administrator recruited students to meet with the site visit team. the student comments are uniformly positive praising the program for its strengths. - 2.
 The Interim Report indicates the Program submitted no diversity plan.
 The Program has a diverse student body. - 3.
 Key members of the nucleus faculty are not available during the site visit. - 4.
 At a meeting with students, another member of the Site Visit Team begins to lecture about public service values. - 5.
 At a meeting with the program chair, a member of the Site Visit Team begins talking about the value of the Site Visit Team member's home program's approach to curriculum design.
 What do you do? - 6.
 The program offers courses online, moving toward offering its entire degree online.
 How can the team review compliance? - 7.
 Program faculty are resisting developing student learning assessment above and beyond grading students. - 8.
 The Program is notably lacking in obvious student and faculty diversity.
 How can the team approach discussing the same topic with different programmatic stakeholders?
 For instance, if the program is struggling to articulate its climate of inclusiveness, how do you facilitate a conversation with students?
 Faculty?
 The provost?